• Skip to primary navigation

 1. Use at least two baking trays and a fan-assisted oven, if possible, so that you can bake two batches of cookies at the same time.
 Always let the tray cool completely before putting the next cookies on it.
 Otherwise, the ingredients in the dough will start to melt, and the cookies will spread too much.

-4. Always use a digital kitchen scale in baking; it guarantees the best results (Amazon affiliate link).
+4. Always use a digital kitchen scale in baking; it guarantees the best results (the Amazon affiliate link opens in a new tab).
 Especially flour and butter are tough to measure consistently using cups.
 I measured the flour using cups and had 2 cups, but that might differ from one person to another.

-6. Let the baking trays cool before placing the next cookie dough on them.
+6. Let the baking sheets cool before placing the next cookie dough on them.

 Nutrition